 There are three major parts to SEO: Reputation, On-page SEO and off-page SEO.

 Google has an acronym for its most important ranking factors.
 E.A.T.
 It stands for Expertise, Authoritativeness and Trustworthiness.

 Over time, Google judges your site on these three factors.
 It is the reason why new websites perform poorly at first and why more established sites rank much higher.

 The amount of search traffic you get to your site and individual pages on your website depends heavily on how you rank for these factors.

 Expertise is easy.
 Be an expert in your field and stay on topic in all of your articles and posts.

-If your blog is about writing, keep to subjects that are directly related to the process of writing.
+If your blog is about writing, create content that keeps to subjects that are directly related to the process of writing.
 For example, POV, first-person writing, line editing or literary devices.

 Authority is not as easy.
 You gain it by the number of other websites that link to your site.
 These are called backlinks.
 The more authority these sites have, the more it improves your site’s authority.

 Many people try to use link building schemes to help this factor.
 However, most of the practices are frowned upon.